melindamalone/Election_Analysis/README.md

 # Add a variable to save the file to a path.
 file_to_save = os.path.join("analysis", "election_results.txt")
 ```
-2. In the first for loop, the row index numbers for candidate_name and county_name will need to be adjusted to align with the new CSV file.
+2. In the first for loop as shown in below Python code, the row index numbers for **candidate_name** and **county_name** will need to be adjusted to align where in the CSV file the candidate_name and county_name are actually located in new file.

 ```
 # For each row in the CSV file.